ppy/osu-wiki/news/2024/2024-05-07-osutaiko-world-cup-2024-concludes.md

 >
 > But they said like that was okay and even awesome, so I expressed what I wanted to do with confidence.
 >
-> I thought the drum sounds are important for impact since Taiko and drum are the same percussion instrument. and I wondered if all drum solos would be applied as notes in the beatmap.
+> I thought the drum sounds are important for impact since taiko and drum are the same percussion instrument, and I wondered if all drum solos would be applied as notes in the beatmap.
 But when I looked around it, the sounds were expressed perfectly.
 >
 > I think I had underrated osu! taiko players too much.
 (LOL)